Nedwize/learn-javascript/README.md

 A compiler will compile down the source code to Machine Code and use that piece of binary whenever the code needs to run.
 A compiler is essentially a piece of code which takes one language and converts it into another.

 An interpreter on the other hand will take every line one by one and convert it into machine code.

+Compilation is generally faster because repeated portions of code can be directly run from the machine code, where in an interpreted language the code within the loop will have to be converted each time to machine code.

+A compiler can also be slower as it has to compile down to machine code first.

+Using the best of both worlds, an interpreter's ability to run code line by line and compiler's ability to optimise, we built the JIT (Just In Time Compiler)